YourNumber1Fan/FinanceJS/README.md

 # FinanceJS
 This is a training project.
-Frontend is implemented on pure JavaScript.
+Frontend is implemented on JavaScript.
-Backend was provided by a teacher of the school.
+Backend was provided by the school.
 To test requests, you can use Postman program.
 A user has already been created on the Backend
 email: test@itlogia.ru